mhwgoo/goodday/README.md

 # achieve

-A terminal dashboard for managing personal tasks
+A terminal tool for managing personal tasks.

-It's under development now.
-But it is still usable by running `go run main.go`
+It's under development.
+But it still works well by running `go run main.go`

-Though it is pretty small, it helps me manage my day-to-day tasks a lot.
+Though it is pretty small right now, it helps me manage my day-to-day tasks a lot.

-I'm working on following features:
+I'm currently working on the following features:
-- check status
-- local storage
-- terminal args
+    - get terminal args
+    - store data locally
     - read in several lines each day of a file content like hard lessons, mottos, etc.
-- ...
+    - and more.